jwannamaker/PlasmaPlanet/README.md

 			That's.... what.. rendering.... is.
 - For some visual updates, here's a screenshot of what my custom font looked like loaded into the game on Tuesday:
   	![Game screenshot](src/images/screenshot 5-7-24.png)
+  - I had such a beautiful moment when I just automatically created a new virtual environment for a file, without having to look anything up or think about it, I just knew already what I had to do and then it was done.
+This is the ultimate superpower in the cult of done, I think.

+		Done is the engine of more.
+- I'm picking up a lot of skills that I know will lead me somewhere grand.
+Like image manipulation, on-the-fly creating an asset that needs to be loaded into the project in real-time?
+Yeah, honestly, it sounds more and more to me like I'm working towards entering the video game industry as a technical artist all of the time!
+Exciting!